Ecostamma/ecostamma.github.io/README.md

-# ecostamma.github.io
+# The Offical Ecostämma site

-The official website for the music group Ecostämma.
+We are a small music group lol